ItsArtyomka/ItsArtyomka/README.md

 </div>

 - Started to learn about Reflection API.
 Lombok.
 MapStruct.
-- Learning how to solve problems using Java on SPOJ, HackerRank,Exercism, and Project Euler.
+- Learning how to solve problems using Java on SPOJ, HackerRank, Exercism, and Project Euler.

 <!--- Projects --->
 <div id="projects-section" align="Left">